sbryan/spark-js-SDK/samples/authentication/README.md

 ## Authentication Example

-This example has two components: the authentication server, and the frontend server.
+This example has two components: the authentication server and the frontend server.

 You must have both servers running for the example to work.